steemit/smt-whitepaper/smt-manual/manual.md

 that may be constructed during the initial ICO setup of an SMT for providing perpetual liquidity to an SMT community.
 For simplicity, Automated Market Makers in Steem may only trade between STEEM and any given SMT.

+At launch, SMTs will not support market makers, but the market maker can be specified as a route during the ICO and in emissions.
+Funds will be kept in the market maker account and made available automatically to the market maker when functionality is added in a future hard fork.

 ## Setup